🍂 Harvest big savings - Get up to 60% off on your first year with Paymo!

 Remember that I only focused my research on tools with complete project management features, especially those offering solid planning and tracking tools.
 I left aside software used solely for time tracking, task management, human resources, file management, or accounting.
 Sometimes, these market themselves as project management software but are insufficient compared to established PM tools.

-1. Paymo – the best project management software with time tracking and invoicing features
+1. Paymo – the best PM software with time tracking and invoicing for small teams of up to 20 people

-2. Asana – a good project management software for non-technical teams
+2. Asana – great project management software for non-technical teams

 1. Paymo